 If you experience any of the following problems, you may be a candidate for corrective jaw surgery:

 When you elect to undergo orthognathic surgery, your orthodontist will prepare your teeth with braces before your oral surgeon surgically repositions your jaw.
 After surgery, your orthodontist will make any final, minor corrections needed to finish the bite before removing your braces.
 If it is determined that you are a candidate for corrective jaw surgery, Dr. Anderson will collaborate with your orthodontist to plan and perform your procedure.
 Dr. Anderson has undergone extensive surgical education and training which makes him uniquely qualified to examine and treat abnormalities of the facial skeleton.

-If you think you are a candidate for corrective jaw surgery, we invite you to schedule a consultation at our office in Granger, IN.
+If you think you are a candidate for corrective jaw surgery, we invite you to schedule an evaluation at our office in Granger, IN.
 Our team is happy to help in any way possible to restore your oral function.